infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 Fatal error: require_once(): Failed opening required '.../wordpress//wp-includes/class-phpmailer.php' (include_path='.:/opt/lampp/lib/php') in .../wordpress-tests-lib/includes/mock-mailer.php on line 2
 ```

-In that case, delete the database (using sequel Pro or via terminal), delete the temporary folder where WordPress is installed (either in `/tmp/wordpress/` or somewhere in `/var/folders/..` subfolders), and run
+In this case, delete the database (using sequel Pro or via terminal), delete the temporary folder where WordPress is installed (either in `/tmp/wordpress/` or somewhere in `/var/folders/..` subfolders), and run

 ```bash
 bash bin/install-wp-tests.sh wordpress_test root '' localhost latest
 ```

 in the terminal.
-Then the `phpunit` should work.
+After that, `phpunit` should work.

 ### Xdebugg inside VVV

-For some reason, when Xdebugg is enabled in the VVV, when you run unit tests, and want to have the coverage generated, it will take an extreme amount of time to check it.
-In that case either disable creating code coverage
+For some reason, when Xdebugg is enabled in VVV, and you want to have coverage generated when running unit test, it will take extremely long to check it.
+In that case, either disable creating code coverage

 ```bash
 phpunit --no-coverage
 ```

-Or run the test outside the VVV.
-Running tests outside of VVV with Xdebug is significantly faster (fev sec vs ~10 minutes).
+or run the test outside VVV.
+Running tests outside VVV with Xdebug is significantly faster (a few seconds vs ~10 minutes).